JALLA-ROHINI/liver-cirrhosis/README.md

-# liver-cirrhosis
+# liver cirrhosis prediction using machine learning
-liver cirrhosis prediction using machine learning
+Predicting liver cirrhosis risk using machine learning to enable early detection and preventive measures